kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 ### Implementation

 When implementing Kubernetes operators, it's common practice to have a single controller per custom resource.
-The Telemetry Manager is no exception.
-It has a `LogPipelineController` and a `TracePipelineController`.
-There is also a `LogParserController`, but it's not a standalone thing and is more of an extension of the `LogPipelineController`.
+Telemetry Manager is no exception.
+It has LogPipeline Controller and TracePipeline Controller.
+There is also LogParser Controller, which is more of an extension of LogPipeline Controller than a standalone thing.

 Each controller reconciles its own custom resource, translates it to the respective configuration (Fluent Bit or OpenTelemetry Collector), and deploys the resources.
 Imagine we implement a new `MetricPipelineController` in such a way that it shares the deployed OpenTelemetry Collector with the `TracePipelineController`.
 This approach would have two major drawbacks:
 Both controllers will have to share at least the configuration rendering code that contains both metric and tracing pipelines.
 If there is a bug in the configuration rendering logic, it will affect both metrics and traces